BU-PCM-Testbed/ThermalProfiler-Tools/shell_scripts/README.md

-  record          presses the Record button benchmark       presses the Benchmark button debug           presses the Debug button threads         specify 1, 2, 3, or 4. defines number of benchmark threads to execute
+  record          presses the Record button benchmark       presses the Benchmark button debug           presses the Debug button ambientplus     presses the Ambient Temperature (+) button ambientminus    presses the Ambient Temperature (-) button ambient <temp>  specify <temp> as a floating point number. defines Ambient Temperature, in Celsius threads <num>   specify <num> as 1, 2, 3, or 4. defines number of benchmark threads to execute
 ```

 ## android_measure_usage.sh